Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip/swequip.md

 Add SW5e attacks to your character.

-`!swequip "weapon name" [*args*]`
+`!swequip <weapon name> [args]`

 This will create the appropriate counter for weapons with ammunition.
 Adds Burst, Rapid, and Two-Handed Attack variants for those weapons that have them.

-For weapons with ammo, the format would be "Ammo type, Subtype - Weapon".
-Ex: "Missile, Fragmentation - Wrist Launcher"

 __Available Arguments__

 **General**
-`-title` Rename your weapon
+`-title` - Rename the weapon
-`-noprof` removes the proficiency bonus from an attack bonus
+`-noprof` - Removes the proficiency bonus from an attack bonus `-prop` - Set the property string on a weapon
+`-ammo` - Add an ammo variant on the attack.
+Either specify the ammo, ie. `-ammo fragmentation` or just `-ammo` will load up all the ammo variants
+`-offhand` - Removes the ability mod from the damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `-double` - Removes the ability mod from the damage roll and adds an attack called "Double ..." for Double-Weapon Fighting

 **To Hit**
-`-b` add a bonus to your to-hit
+`-b` - Add a bonus to the to-hit roll

 **Damage**
-`-dmg` change the damage die on the attack
+`-dmg` - Change the damage die on the attack
-`-d` add a bonus to your damage
+`-d` - Add a bonus to the damage
-`-c` adds extra damage when a critical hit is scored.
-Accepts XdY dice strings or a flat number `-criton` allows you to set a different natural dice roll that scores a critical hit `-keen` Set a different natural dice roll scoring a critical hit (20 - keen) `-enhanced` Upgrade the damage to enhanced damage
+`-dtype` - Change the damage type to the provided type `-ad` - Add a bonus damage with a different damage type.
+Ex: `-ad 1d4 [force]` `-c` - Adds extra damage when a critical hit is scored.
+Accepts XdY dice strings or a flat number `-criton` - Allows a different natural dice roll that scores a critical hit `-keen` - Set a different natural dice roll scoring a critical hit (20 - keen).
+Same as `-criton` just different math `-enhanced` - Upgrade the damage to `enhanced` damage

 **Properties**
-`-offhand` removes the ability mod from your damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `-double` removes the ability mod from your damage roll and adds an attack called "Double ..." for Double-Weapon Fighting `-heavy` Sets up the weapon as if it had the heavy property `-finesse` or `-mighty` replaces the stat used for rolls with either strength or dexterity (whichever is highter) `-biting`
-`-bright`
-`-corruption`
-`-disarming`
-`-disintegrate`
-`-neuralizing`
-`-shocking`
-`-sonorous`
-`-staggering`
-`-burst`
-`-rapid`
-`-penetrating`
+`-biting` - Sets up the weapon as if it had the biting property `-bright` - Sets up the weapon as if it had the bright property `-burst` - Sets up the weapon as if it had the burst property `-corruption` - Sets up the weapon as if it had the corruption property `-disarming` - Sets up the weapon as if it had the disarming property `-disintegrate` - Sets up the weapon as if it had the disintegrate property `-finesse` or `-mighty` - Replaces the stat used for rolls with either strength or dexterity (whichever is highter) `-heavy` - Sets up the weapon as if it had the heavy property `-igniting` - Sets up the weapon as if it had the igniting property `-neuralizing` - Sets up the weapon as if it had the neuralizing property `-penetrating` - Sets up the weapon as if it had the penetrating property `-reload` - Set or override a reload amount for the weapon `-rapid` - Sets up the weapon as if it had the rapid property `-shocking` - Sets up the weapon as if it had the shocking property `-sonorous` - Sets up the weapon as if it had the sonorous property `-staggering` - Sets up the weapon as if it had the staggering property `-vicious` - - Sets up the weapon as if it had the vicious property

 **Feats**
-`-gwm` Adds an attack called "Great..." for Great-Weapon Master.
+`-gwm` - Adds an attack called "Great..." for Great-Weapon Master.
 Removes the proficiency mod from the attack roll and adds double proficiency mod to the damage roll
-`-sharp` Adds an attack called "Sharpshooter..." for Sharpshooter Mastery.
+`-sharp` - Adds an attack called "Sharpshooter..." for Sharpshooter Mastery.
 Removes the proficiency mod from the attack roll and adds double proficiency mod to the damage roll
-`-gunning` Sets up the weapon for Gunning Mastery
+`-gunning` Sets up the weapon for Gunning Mastery `-gunmas` - Adds an attack called "Gunning..."for Gunning Mastery.
+Removes the proficiency bonus from teh attack roll and updates the damage as appropriate
+`-gunstyle` - Adds an attack called "Gunning..."for Gunning Style.

 **Extras**
 `output` returns the JSON code for the attacks so you can modify it and use `!attack import <code>` to add it manually.

 *Note:* Make sure you input any desired arguments *after* the weapon name

 Originally created by R to the Ichie and modified/updated by Corvux